 • A pair of cultured pearl and diamond earclips.
 Harry Winston, New York.

 • A pair of old cut fancy yellow diamond single-stone earrings.
 David Morris, London.

 • A coral and diamond 'Rose de Noël' brooch and earclip suite.
 Van Cleef&Arpels, New York.

 Estimate: $20,000-30,000 (£13,000-£20,000)

-Barbara sums up: "Every piece of jewelry in the auction was purchased by my darling husband.
+Barbara sums up: "Every piece of jewellery in the auction was purchased by my darling husband.
 When I reviewed my collection, what really struck me is that it reveals the story of my marriage to Bob, a wonderfully romantic love affair which has lasted for 50 years.
 I appreciate what a charmed life we have together, along with very successful careers.
 I write the books, he makes the movies.
 It's been quite an adventure and still is!
-I really want these stunning pieces of jewelry to give someone else the joy that they have given me."
+I really want these stunning pieces of jewellery to give someone else the joy that they have given me."